Corangamite - South

 PROFILE FAQ

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+The performance of an area can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
 AreaSearch has identified three projects that are expected to impact the area.
 Notable projects include Twelve Apostles Precinct Redevelopment, Shipwreck Coast Master Plan - Saddle Lookout, Princetown Eco Stay, and Warrnambool Line Upgrade.
-The following list provides details on those projects likely to be most relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.